 This document summarizes the current observational capabilities of NRAO's Very Long Baseline Array (VLBA) instrument.
 The VLBA is an array of ten 25-m diameter antennas at stations distributed over United States territory (Napier et al. 1994; Napier 1995).
-It is the first astronomical array dedicated to observations using the technique of Very Long Baseline Interferometry (VLBI), pioneered in the 1960s.
-The VLBA offers (1) in absentia, year-round antenna and correlator operation; (2) station locations selected to optimize u-v plane coverage; (3) ten receivers in the range 90 cm to 3 mm at each antenna (two antennas not equipped at 3 mm); (4) quick computer control of receiver selection (receiver agility) and of frequency selection for a given receiver (frequency agility); and (5) smooth integration of data flow from the acquisition to the processing to the post-processing stages.
-VLBA observations can acquire simultaneous dual circular polarizations from any single receiver or from receiver pairs at 13/4 cm or 90/50cm.
+It is the first astronomical array dedicated to observations using the technique of Very Long Baseline Interferometry (VLBI), which was pioneered in the 1960s.
+The VLBA offers (1) in absentia, year-round station and correlator operation; (2) station locations selected to optimize u-v plane coverage; (3) ten receivers in the range 90 cm to 3 mm at each antenna (two antennas are not equipped at 3 mm); (4) rapid, automated selection of receivers and of frequencies within a given receiver; and (5) integrated data flow from acquisition to correlation to post-processing.
+VLBA observations can acquire simultaneous dual circular polarizations from any single receiver or from receiver pairs at 13/4 cm or 90/50 cm.
+The VLBA is operated remotely from the Pete V. Domenici Science Operations Center (DSOC, formerly known the Array Operations Center) in Socorro, New Mexico.

 Broad overviews of the kinds of astronomical research possible with the VLBA are presented in the conference proceedings edited by Zensus, Taylor, & Wrobel (1998), and the VLBA 10th anniversary proceedings (Romney & Reid 2005).
 Recommended reading for users new to the VLBA includes a short VLBI overview (Walker 1999b) and a short guide for novice users of the VLBA (Ulvestad 2004).

 This document's primary intent is to provide, in concise form, the minimal information needed to formulate technically sound proposals requesting VLBA resources.
 Secondary aims are to describe some of the subtleties of data reduction and telescope scheduling, and to list relevant software, documentation, and key NRAO personnel who can be consulted for further, more detailed information.
-It is updated synchronously with the NRAO calls for proposals, or more often when required by major changes, and is available through the VLBA Information for Astronomers page at http://www.vlba.nrao.edu/astro/.
+It is updated synchronously with the NRAO calls for proposals, or more often when required by major changes, and is available through http://science.nrao.edu/vlba/obsprop/obsprop.shtml.